functions - print or erase functions

 n/a if the function isn't defined,

-- the function description minimally escaped so it is a single line or
+- the function description minimally escaped so it is a single line, or

-n/a if the function isn't defined.
+n/a if the function isn't defined or has no description.

 You should not assume that only five lines will be written since